The Sorceress' Revolt

 At night, when he was in the hut, he felt as if Ko Biji was there sleeping next to him.
 He remembered the night he’d first embraced her in this same hut and missed her terribly.

 Twenty days passed in this way, and Ko Biji did not return.
 Tanshi decided to climb up the mountain.
 He remembered the rock bridge.
 He had no real intention of going into Hakūn-do Cave, but he thought the rock bridge might be interesting to investigate.
-Ko Biji had found him when he’d fallen into the river there.
+Ko Biji had found him when he’d fallen into the river from the bridge.

 Tanshi’s feet guided him to the rock bridge easily.
 It was there, in the mist, just as it always been.
 He sensed the same evil aura emanating from the mist and fog.
 He’d almost agreed to return to cross this bridge for a third time.
 He would have, if Sei Koko hadn’t proved herself so treacherous and immoral.
 If she were here, would she be brave enough to cross the bridge?
 He wasn’t sure.